cncf/glossary/LOCALIZATION.md

 Once the PR is merged, the localized content will go live on its website 🎉

+### 6. Keeping track of changes in the English Glossary

+There are multiple ways to keep track of updates in the English Glossary.
+Which approach your team implements is up to you.
+You can check out [this discussion on the topic](https://github.com/cncf/glossary/discussions/1125) to see what other teams do and decide which approach you want to take.

 ---

 # Join an existing localization team